Skip to content

 ... loading ...

-During calendar year 2022, 105 open globe injuries requiring urgent surgical repair presented to the Eye Trauma Service.
-There were an additional four cases where an exploration was performed, and no repair was needed.
-Of the 105 repaired injuries, two cases involving intraocular foreign bodies in the posterior segment were repaired by the Retina Service and three dehisced penetrating keratoplasties were repaired by the Cornea Service; these were not included in the analysis but were also repaired within 24 hours of injury when possible.
+During calendar year 2023, 100 open globe injuries requiring repair presented to the Eye Trauma Service.
+There were an additional three cases where an exploration was performed without repair.
+In two of these cases, no full thickness wound was identified for repair.
+In one case, the wound was deemed too posterior for effective repair.
+An additional case with late presentation to Mass Eye and Ear was managed by the Retina Service due to concerns for endophthalmitis.
+Of the 100 repaired injuries, 10 cases involving intraocular foreign bodies in the posterior segment were repaired by the Retina Service.
+Four dehisced penetrating keratoplasties and one corneal perforation were repaired by the Cornea Service.
+These were not included in the analysis but were also repaired within 24 hours of injury when possible.
+This left 85 patients that experienced open globe injuries requiring urgent surgical repair by the Eye Trauma Service.

-The mean time from presentation at the Emergency Department to arrival in the operating room was 12.30 hours (range: 0.28 to 88.92 hours).
+The mean time from presentation at the Emergency Department to arrival in the operating room was 11.23 hours (range: 0.47 to 70.88 hours).
 Multiple studies suggest the benefit of repairing open globe injuries within 12-24 hours after injury, particularly for the prevention of endophthalmitis.1-2

-In calendar year 2022, the Trauma Service repaired 94.3% of presenting open globe injuries within 24 hours after presentation to Mass Eye and Ear.
+In calendar year 2023, the Trauma Service repaired 95.3% of presenting open globe injuries within 24 hours after presentation to Mass Eye and Ear.
 This rate is similar to prior years.

 Final Visual Acuity and Ocular Trauma Score

-Patients who undergo open globe repair in the Trauma Service often do not return for follow-up within the four-to-six-month postoperative period in which we historically collected data on median visual acuity outcomes.
+Patients who undergo open globe repair in the Mass Eye and Ear Trauma Service often do not return for follow-up within the four-to-six-month postoperative period in which we historically collected data on median visual acuity outcomes.
 This can be due to factors such as distant home location and patient’s perceived satisfactory recovery.
 Therefore, in 2018, we changed our outcomes methodology for eye trauma surgery.
 This analysis now consists of final visual acuity for all patients with a minimum of one week of follow-up as a function of their respective ocular trauma score (OTS).

 OTS, a commonly used predictor in ocular trauma management, categorizes patients by the severity of open globe injury.
 This score accounts for the patient’s visual acuity at presentation and other preoperative findings, such as the mechanism of the open globe injury and the presence or absence of relative afferent pupillary defect.
 To calculate a patient’s score, all the raw points corresponding to the presenting variables are added; the final sum corresponds to the OTS.
 A higher ocular trauma score predicts a better visual outcome.1